 Summer means Bangladesh and Bangladesh means tropical summer, too.
 But let’s try to realize what exactly the seasons are in this beautiful country before we go there for vacation.
-Let’s start with searching for a local private tour guide because he can explain to us the season changing in this country and recommend which cloth to take and which accessories to use during our trip there!
+Let’s start with searching for a local private English-speaking tour guide in Bangladesh because he can explain to us the season changing in this country and recommend which cloth to take and which accessories to use during our trip there!

 Forget about your American or European calendar because here it does not work.
 Bangladesh summer consists of Baishakh and Jaishtho Bengali months.
 The first day of Baishakh is glorified nationwide as the Bengali New Year's first day.
 With the sun directly over your head, the heat tides can be felt even from home.
 The summer temperature runs up to 44 degrees Celsius.
 The soils break and water begins to dry up.
 In agrarian areas, many ceremonies take place begging God to grant rain.
 The pleasing thing about the summer is that some of the most mouth-watering fruits can only be found at this time of the year.
 A single taste of the delicious Mango, Jackfruit, Litchi, Watermelon, or Blackberry can make you fall in love with it.
 Pretty flowers like regular Roses, China roses, and Jasmine blossom mostly during summer.
 But it is not the ideal time to visit Bangladesh for tourists because a powerful storm named “Kalbaishakhi” attacks the provinces during this season and causes a lot of injuries every year.